On Second Thought

 Failures of Design, Not Values

 Most leaders do not abandon their values intentionally.
-More often, pressure reveals their systems were built to reward something else.
+More often, pressure reveals what their systems were built to reward.

 Key Takeaways